MagicPhase/Backwards-DIY-Backplane/README.md

 This is an example of an Allen Bradley 6189-1CPU233.

 The Allen Bradley SBCs use a proprietary implementation of the PCI/ISA SBC slot.
 The universal nature of this backplane requires special consideration for these differences.
 One important aspect is the need to inject 3.3V CPU power through 8 of the lower pins that are reserved for PCI functions as well as ground and reset on the PISA spec!
 These power pins are left floating under normal conditions.
-Also, the reset line for Allen Bradley SBCs is commonly a ground pin for the PISA spec.
+Also, the reset line for Allen Bradley SBCs is commonly a VCC power pin on the PISA spec.
 Please continue reading for information about JP1, JP2, JP3, and JP4 as it pertains to proper operations for Allen Bradley SBCs.

 # Usage with ISA SBCs